 \section{Conclusion}

-In this work, we introduced SpeedUpNet (SUN), a novel and universal Stable-Diffusion acceleration module that can be seamlessly integrated into different fine-tuned Stable-Diffusion models without training, once it is trained on a base Stable-Diffusion model.
-SUN proposes a method that supports classifier-free guidance distillation with controllable negative prompts and utilizes Multi-Step Consistency (MSC) loss to enhance consistency in the generated output.
-Our empirical evaluations demonstrate that SUN significant reduces in the number of inference steps to just 4 steps and eliminates the need for classifier free guidance, which leads to a speedup of over 10 times compared to the state-of-the-art 25-step DPM-solver++, while preserving both the quality and diversity of generated samples.
-Moreover, SUN is compatible with other generation tasks such as Inpainting\cite{meng2021sdedit} and Image-to-Image generation, enabling the use of controllable tools like ControlNet\cite{zhang2023adding}.
-Future work will focus on further refining the efficiency of SUN and exploring its applicability across a wider range of generative tasks and model architectures.
+In this work, we introduced SpeedUpNet (SUN), a novel and universal Stable-Diffusion acceleration module that can be seamlessly integrated into different fine-tuned Stable-Diffusion models without further training, once it is trained on a base Stable-Diffusion model.
+SUN proposes a method that utilizes an adapter for the cross-attention layers in U-Net, along with a Multi-Step Consistency (MSC) loss.
+This approach is specifically designed to quantify and stabilize the offset in image generation caused by negative prompts relative to positive prompts.
+Our empirical evaluations demonstrate that SUN significant reduces in the number of inference steps to just 4 steps and eliminates the need for classifier free guidance, which leads to a speedup of over 10 times compared to the baseline 25-step DPM-solver++, while preserving both the quality and generation consistency during the acceleration.
+Moreover, SUN is compatible with other generation tasks such as Inpainting \cite{meng2021sdedit} and Image-to-Image generation, enabling the use of controllable tools like ControlNet \cite{zhang2023adding}.